uyar/piculet/README.rst

-Piculet is a package for extracting data from XML documents using XPath queries.
+Piculet is a utility for extracting data from XML documents using XPath queries.
 It can also scrape web pages by first converting the HTML source into XHTML.
 Piculet consists of a `single source file`_ with no dependencies other than the standard library, which makes it very easy to integrate